sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

 sitespeed.js [options] <url>/<file>

 Browser
-  --browsertime.browser, -b, --browser                                      Choose which Browser to use when you test.  [choices: "chrome", "firefox"] [default: "chrome"]
+  --browsertime.browser, -b, --browser                                      Choose which Browser to use when you test.
+Safari only works on Mac OS X and iOS 13 (or later).
+Chrome needs to be the same version as the current installed  Chromedriver (check the changelog for what version that is currently used).
+Use --chrome.chromedriverPath to use another Chromedriver version.  [choices: "chrome", "firefox", "safari"] [default: "chrome"]
   --browsertime.iterations, -n                                              How many times you want to test each page  [default: 3]
   --browsertime.spa, --spa                                                  Convenient parameter to use if you test a SPA application: will automatically wait for X seconds after last network activity and use hash in file names.
 Read https://www.sitespeed.io/documentation/sitespeed.io/spa/  [boolean] [default: false]
   --browsertime.connectivity.profile, -c, --connectivity                    The connectivity profile.
 To actually set the connectivity you can choose between Docker networks or Throttle, read https://www.sitespeed.io/documentation/sitespeed.io/connectivity/  [choices: "3g", "3gfast", "3gslow", "3gem", "2g", "cable", "native", "custom"] [default: "native"]